zak0/AppTycoon/doc/game_design.md

 # App Tycoon - Game Design
+This document is supposed to work as a feature list as well as a roadmap of what the game will have in the future.
+Contents of this document change as the game and ideas about the future development of the game change.
+This is not supposed to be a technical document describing everything in huge detail, but instead a guideline and a memo for the implementation of the game.

 ## Intro
 App Tycoon is a software company management game with elements from idle, management and strategy games.